daisy/epubcheck-website/src/docs/user/cli.md

 If Java is correctly installed the command will return the version of Java Runtime installed, otherwise you have to install Java JRE.

-To install Java Runtime Enviroment you have to options:
+To install Java Runtime Enviroment you have two options:

 - [Oracle JRE 1.7, 1.8, 9 or 10+](https://www.java.com/en/download/mac_download.jsp)
 - [Open JDK 11+](https://jdk.java.net/)